mbabynames search ✿

 Richard Henry

-"noble and strong" (Richard) meets "ruler of the home" (Henry).
+"brave ruler" (Richard) meets "ruler of the home" (Henry).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Richard Charles